m29dev/FoodAppDeploy/README.md

 *   add / remove products to / from the cart
 *   change quantity of the products in the cart
 *   online payments configured and provided with Stripe
+*   orders history, link to the order's payment if it was canceled
 *   responsive layout for mobile devices

 <h2>Project Screenshots</h2>